 Throughout the month of March, the Washington State real estate market remained rather healthy.
 But since then, many metrics of real estate market activity have been dropping, according to the Northwest Multiple Listing Service (NWMLS).

-Technology is being heavily relied upon as virtual tours are being used to help keep buyers and sellers safe throughout the pandemic while still keeping the industry going.
+Technology is being heavily relied upon as virtual tours are still being used to help keep buyers and sellers safe throughout the pandemic while still keeping the industry going.
 Other measures are also being taken to minimize the spread of the virus, such as thorough cleaning and disinfecting.

 The coronavirus pandemic continues to change everyday, though there are finally some signs that we are reaching a peak and are flattening the curve.
 However, new infections and deaths continue to be reported everyday.
 And as such, precautions still need to be taken.
 Government officials continue to keep regulations in place to upkeep physical distancing practices, and the economy is only now starting to open up.

 Will this be a long-term trend with an uptick in buyers moving to the suburbs and further away from cities?
 With the expectation that many temporary remote working situations will become permanent, it will open up opportunities for individuals and families to move to areas where you can get a lot more bang for your buck.

 Considering this, it’s nearly impossible to forecast exactly what will happen in the near future in terms of the real estate market in Washington and other states across the country.
 But with interest rates as low as they are right now, buyers may have plenty of incentive to get into the market today to take advantage of these lower rates.

-Over the past month, we have seen a surge in demand from new homebuyers and a lack of homes on the market.
-This has resulted in home prices actually moving higher.
-The economic impact of COVID 19 is not equal across all industries and income levels.
-So far the economic impact of the government shutdowns has generally hit lower income who typically rent harder than higher income homebuyers.
-It remains to be seen what the longer-term economic impact of the pandemic will be but for now, homebuyer demand has been surprisingly strong.
+Over the past month, we have seen a surge in demand from new homebuyers and a lack of homes on the market, down more than 35% from this time last year.
+This has resulted in house prices actually moving higher.
+The economic impact of COVID 19 is not equal across all industries and income levels, and home sales on the higher end of the spectrum are less affected than those near the middle, even at pre-pandemic levels.